sabov/vite/README.md

 ### So far so good 🎉

-Now you are ready to use Module Federation in Vite!
+Now you are ready to use Module Federation in Vite